List of Transjakarta corridors: Free service routes

-The free service routes of Transjakarta were previously divided into regular (coded GR (short for 'gratis,' Indonesian for 'free'), using Metrotrans or Minitrans buses) and tour bus (using double-decker bus) service types.
-In 2016, Transjakarta launched the first regular free bus service (coded GR1) serving from Harmoni to Bundaran Senayan.
-This route does not operate within the dedicated lanes, instead going through the main roads of Thamrin–Sudirman and its opposite direction.
-The initial aim was to drop off and pick up workers that can't go through Thamrin and Sudirman roads as an impact of the odd-even rule.
-All regular free services (coded GR) have been closed, and has already replaced by Mikrotrans.
+The original free service routes (rute layanan gratis) of Transjakarta operated as a shuttle service instead of feeder, and were coded GR (short for 'gratis,' Indonesian for 'free').
+They did not operate within the dedicated lanes, instead going through the main roads and its opposite direction, thus considered as a disintegrated non-BRT service.
+In 2016, Transjakarta launched the first free service route (coded GR1) from Harmoni to Bundaran Senayan; the initial aim was to drop off and pick up workers that can't go through Thamrin and Sudirman roads as an impact of the odd-even rule.
+All the original free service routes have been closed, and has already replaced by Mikrotrans.